-A student must be registered full time (i.e., for 12 or 9 credits, as appropriate) in order to receive tuition scholarship.
+A student must be registered full time in order to receive a tuition scholarship.
 Registering but not attempting a course (receiving the NR grade) is treated the same way as if the course was never registered for.

 A G5 student should normally register for 9 credits of dissertation research (CSE 699).
 If a student is performing research outside of Korea or the United States, he or she would register for 9 credits of CSE 701.
 G5 students are permitted to take other courses that are directly relevant to the dissertation they are writing, but only with previous approval from their Graduate Program Director.
 In these cases the courses must all be graduate level (500 or above) and the total number of credits must equal 9.